grafana/grafana/docs/sources/administration/provisioning/index.md

 {{% admonition type="note" %}}
-Provisioning allows you to overwrite existing dashboards which leads to problems if you re-use settings that are supposed to be unique.
+Provisioning allows you to overwrite existing dashboards which leads to problems if you reuse settings that are supposed to be unique.
-Be careful not to re-use the same `title` multiple times within a folder or `uid` within the same installation as this will cause weird behaviors.
+Be careful not to reuse the same `title` multiple times within a folder or `uid` within the same installation as this will cause weird behaviors.
 {{% /admonition %}}